Common Questions: Voting with a guardian and getting help in the voting booth

 October 16, 2018 by Stacy Brannan-Smith / voting

-We’re three weeks from Election Day and early voting has started!
-Today we’ll continue our voting rights blog series by answering two common questions about voting and people with disabilities:
+We’ll continue our voting rights blog series by answering two common questions about voting and people with disabilities:

 Yes, you can vote, even if you have a guardian.
 Your right to vote can only be taken away if a probate court declares that you are incompetent for voting purposes, specifically.
 This is very rare in Ohio.

 If you have questions about this, contact us.

 Yes.
 There are many reasons you might feel like you need help in the voting booth.
 Perhaps you can’t physically mark the ballot by yourself or you need to have someone explain it to you.
 If you need help because of your disability, you can bring someone with you to help you vote.
 You can ask anyone to help you vote EXCEPT your boss, someone your boss chooses, someone your union chooses, or a political candidate who is on the ballot.

 If you don’t have someone to bring with you, the people working at your polling location will be happy to help.
 They will have one Democrat and one Republican help you together to keep things fair.
 No one who helps you vote can tell you how to vote or tell anyone else how you voted.